max124125/RXL-3D-printer-Project/README.md

 Other print settings (such as minimum layer time) will also be changed and this will be reflected in the quality rating and benchy time.

 Additional Note:
-Printing prepare time will not be included.
+Printer heating and prepare time will not be included.
 However, It is such for each printer:
--Ender 3: 20s
+-Ender 3: [Heat time 3:50] [Prep time 20s].
--X1C: 5m46s
+-X1C: [Heat time 1:30] [Prep time 5m46s].
--RXL: 2m30s
+-RXL: [Heat time: 3:10] [Prep time 2m30s].

 |    Trial     | top Accel [mm/s2] | top speed [mm/s] | Motor Current [a] |  Benchy Time  |    Success   |    Notes    |
 |    :---:     |       :---:      |       :---:      |       :---:        |     :---:     |    :---:    |    :---:    |